 Now I have to applaud this movie for the great set pieces put together by director Justin Lin, who also directed the Fast and Furious movies.
 Lin does an amazing job bringing in the Octane and action of F&F into the Star Trek universe.
 It is impossible not to be on the edge of your seat for the first hour of this movie.
 The siege of the Enterprise is beautifully done and visually the special effects are some of the best I’ve seen in quite some time.
-Star Trek fans will be happy to know that this movie actually feels like a Star Trek movie.
 The changing of the guard from J.J.
 Abrams to Justin Lin does wonders to this franchise and should be a welcome change for Trekkies and casual fans alike.
 Great performances from returning actors like Simon Pegg, Zoe Saldana, and Karl Urban enhance a story that the actors could have easily phoned in.
 The cast does a great job playing off each other and their chemistry feels genuine for the first time in this series.
 You actually see them work together as a team to save the day, unlike the first two films.
 The depth the actors are given humanizes them with the viewers and gives them a side of their character that the audience connects with emotionally.
 Chris Pine finally resembles Captain Kirk that everyone loves and Spock is much more than a soulless douche.

 However, where the high paced motion of the movie succeeds, the story itself isn’t very strong.
 The film does just enough to have a competent story but don’t be fooled, this is a typical revenge story with Star Trek characters squeezed in.
 Now I understand that Leonard Nimoy died during pre-production and they needed to honor him but his role was one of the things I didn’t like about the series.
 Star Trek Beyond makes various references to the original Captain Kirk series.
 The fanservice for old Trekkies is fine for the first film but when we are three movies in, the need to reference the old series really hurts the ability to establish the originality in this trilogy.
-The references are much more subtle than you’ve seen in the JJ directed films in all fairness but they are more noticeable for fans of the series.
 I was also disappointed in Idris Elba, not by his performance but I felt like they should have used him more and made him a bigger part of the plot.
 The majority of his story doesn’t come together until the final act where it just seems rushed by the time we hit our conclusion.

 I have to say, Star Trek Beyond is the best film in the trilogy and should give new hope to Trekkies going forward.
 Justin Lin’s direction along with Simon Pegg’s writing is just the jolt of adrenaline this series needed.
 Star Trek’s ability to blend octane, set pieces, visuals, humor, and 90s music makes it a fun experience for movie goers.
 The summer box office season this year has been a pretty brutal, so it’s great to see a movie break the trend.
 If the story was a little more complex I would put it up there as one of the best films of the year.
 Star Trek Beyond is a fun kick ass time that almost makes me want to go back and watch the old series…yeah nevermind, I’ll just stick to the films.